-Hands-on training is where each student develops the physical and mental skills necessary to perform each task successfully.
-This may require some students to put in more time and effort to be successful.
-Students should reach out to those in the class who may have more knowledge, skill and a willingness to help those with less natural skill or experience.
+Technical demonstrations and hands-on training will help students develop the necessary physical and mental skills, and as well as increase their comfort level with using equipment.
+This may mean that some students will require more time spent reaching that comfort level.
+Students are encouraged to reach out to classmates who have more knowledge, skill and a willingness to help those with less experience.